There Is a Star: Critical reception

 In his review, Chuck Campbell from Knoxville News Sentinel felt the act "twirls gleefully through the springy grooves of rave-ish, techno-y modern dance music."
-James Hamilton from Music Weeks RM Dance Update described the song as a "MTV plugged typical bland spacey Euro galloper".
+James Hamilton from Music Weeks RM Dance Update described the song as a "MTV plugged typical bland spacey Euro galloper" in his weekly dance column DJ directory.
 Johnny Cigarettes from NME viewed it as a "good, old-fashioned Europurp smesh heet.
 It has a squelchy beat that sounds like a Duracell rabbit punching the crap out of a leather sofa!
 A damsel-in-distress vocal".
 He added, "A pop tune that would cause Autechre's baldy purist heads to explode."

 Music video

-The accompanying music video for "There Is a Star" was directed by Nigel Simpkiss.
-It features the act performing the song inside what appears to be an electronic pyramid.
-The video was A-listed on Germany's VIVA in December 1994.
+The music video for "There Is a Star" was directed by Nigel Simpkiss and filmed in London, featuring the act performing the song inside what appears to be an electronic pyramid.
+In the video, singer Kyra Pharao, rapper Deon Thomas and dancers wears gold-coloured clothes.
+In the rap parts, Thomas performs bare-chested with a snake around his neck.
+Kyra, wearing her crown, performs on a divan or sitting in a Ball Chair.
+The white-colored interior inside the pyramid has a spaceship-like feel, with triangle-shaped doors automatically opening or closing, technical equipments and astronauts.
+The video was A-listed on German music television channel VIVA and received "prime break out" rotation on MTV Europe in December 1994.